svmiller/stevemisc/README.md

 ## Usage

 The documentation files will include several of these as “examples.”
 I offer them here as proofs of concept.
+There are lots of cool stuff in `{stevemisc}` and I cannot review all of them here.
+Instead, I’ll offer what I think are the most important ones.

 ### `carrec()`: A Port of `car::recode()`